Well quasi-order and atomicity for combinatorial structures under consecutive orders: Definitions and results from graph theory

 \begin{defn} A \emph{digraph} is a pair $(V, E)$, where $V$ is a set of vertices and $E \subseteq V \times V$ is a set of directed edges.
 If $(u, v) \in E$, we will write $u \rightarrow v$ to indicate that there is an edge from $u$ to $v$.
 A digraph is \emph{finite} if $V$ is finite. \end{defn}

 \begin{defn} A \emph{path} in a digraph is a sequence $v_{1} \rightarrow \dots \rightarrow v_{n}$ of vertices; the number of edges $n-1$ is the path's \emph{length}.
 A path is \emph{simple} if all of its vertices are distinct and is a \emph{cycle} if $v_{1} = v_{n}$ and it has length $\geq 1$.
+A \emph{loop} is a cycle of length 1.
 A cycle is a \emph{simple cycle} if its only repeated vertex is the start/end vertex. \end{defn}

 \begin{defn} Let $\pi = u_1 \rightarrow \dots \rightarrow u_n$ and $\eta = v_1 \rightarrow \dots \rightarrow v_m$ be paths in a digraph such that $u_n = v_1$.
 The concatenation of $\pi$ and $\eta$ is the path $\pi\eta = u_1 \rightarrow \dots \rightarrow u_n \rightarrow v_2 \rightarrow \dots \rightarrow v_m$. \end{defn}